irvds/Tabchi/README.md

 ./anticrash.sh
 ```

-##Stay Online
-after run bot, you must send messege from the bot in the [@TgMessengerBot](https://t.me/TgMessengerBot)
-This is for stay online your bot and dely result

 ***

 ##Instruction and commands

-for see instruction and command of your bot join the ##[this channel (TgMember)](https://t.me/tgMember)
+for see instruction and command send  /help in your bot

 ***